TedHusted/awake/awake.md/awake.md

 Jill chuckles then continues.
 “The car crash is surprising.
 That sort of thing happens so rarely now.
 Is the family pursuing Stratos?”

 “It’s complicated,” says Ravi.
 “We’re told that the CTSB report finds that the airbags are responsible for the wrongful death.
 The airbag manufacturer argues that we need the event data recorder.
 Otherwise, we can’t determine if the cause was equipment failure or operator error.
 The ERD manufacturer insists that the device must have been installed improperly.
 Stratos says that everything passed the required tests. — I’m sure there will be some kind of settlement but everyone is stalling.
-California is an at-fault state so these things already take forever.”
+California is at-fault so these things already take forever.”

 “Given the scope, didn't Brent complete his last commit in record time,” says Jill, bringing the topic back around.